 Salary discussions can be tricky.
-When you’re going for a job, you don’t want to undersell your experience or skills, but you also don’t want to pitch yourself too high.
+When you’re going for a job, you don’t want to undersell your experience or skills, but you also don’t want to pitch your salary expectations too high.

 Similarly, if you’re employed and asking for a pay rise, you want to give yourself the best chance of success.